 Green Bay Packers

 ROOKIE REPORT: QB Christian Ponder, the 12th overall pick in the draft, continues to have his ups and downs.
+Ponder's arm strength appears fine, although his passes are not always on target.
 He has been splitting second- and third-team reps with Joe Webb.
-He worked with the second team on Saturday at Seattle and completed 6-of-12 passes for 63 yards.
-He also ran three times for 15 yards. ...
-TE Kyle Rudolph (second round) has displayed good hands at times but his blocking is a work in progress.
-Rudolph led the Vikings with three receptions for 22 yards against Seattle. ...
-DL Christian Ballard (fourth round) has been consistently impressive and could find himself playing inside in the nickel defense.
-Ballard (6-4, 283 pounds) has looked good in one-on-one drills. ...
-CB Brandon Burton (fifth round) appears to be learning on the job.
-The coaching staff was pleased with what they saw of him in the preseason opener at Tennessee. ...
+He was the third quarterback into the preseason game but will work with the second team on Saturday against Seattle. ...
+TE Kyle Rudolph (second round) displayed good hands early in camp but then struggled at times.
+Like Ponder, he is trying to learn an NFL offense without the benefit of having been able to work with the Vikings in the offseason.
+Rudolph has one reception against the Titans in the Vikings' first preseason game. ...
+DL Christian Ballard (fourth round) is working with the third team, as is CB Brandon Burton (fifth round).
+Ballard has flashed at times and could compete for a backup job playing inside.
+He had the Vikings only sack against Tennessee...
 DeMarcus Love, the first of the Vikings' four sixth-round picks, is working as the third-team left tackle ...
-Mistral Raymond (sixth round) made his preseason debut on Saturday at Seattle and is going to get a long look from the coaching staff.
-Getting Raymond in the sixth round appears to be a very good deal. ...
+Mistral Raymond (sixth round) has performed well in camp but a hamstring injury forced him to miss the first preseason game. ...
 C Brandon Fusco is getting third-team work behind John Sullivan and Jon Cooper. ...
 LB Ross Homan is working at outside linebacker with the second unit. ...Seventh-round DE D'Aundre Reed appears as if he has the talent to make a bid for a roster spot.
 Reed is 6-4, 260 pounds so he certainly has the build to be successful. ...
-Seventh-round wide receiver Stephen Burton has struggled with dropped passes in camp and could be among the first cuts. ...
-TE Allen Reisner, an undrafted free agent from Iowa, has impressed in training camp by catching everything thrown his way.
-He appears to be a real candidate to make the roster. ...
-CB Devon Torrence, an undrafted free agent from Ohio State, has impressed in camp with various flash plays and appears to be ahead of Brandon Burton as far as his development.
+Seventh-round wide receiver Stephen Burton has struggled with dropped passes in camp and was scratched from the first preseason game because of a hamstring issue.

 Agree or disagree?: Discuss hot Packers topics in our, free forums.
 Leave publisher Bill Huber a question in the subscribers-only Packers Pro Club forum.